 - I. Introduction of diseased animals or birds. - II.
 Introduction of healthy animals or birds that have recovered from disease but are still carriers and can still transmit the disease to others. - III.
-Contact with inanimate object such as (fomites) that are contaminated with disease organisms.
-Fomites include feeds, vehicles, clothing, feeding and watering troughs. - IV.
+Contact with inanimate objects (fomites) that are contaminated with disease organisms (feeds, vehicles, clothing, feeding and watering troughs). - IV.
 Contact with carcasses of dead animals that have not been properly disposed. - V. Contaminated surface water, pastures or soils. - VI.
 Rodents and free-flying birds. - VII.
 Arthropod vectors like Mosquitoes. - VIII.
 Airborne organisms through aerosol droplets especially in heavily populated livestock areas.